 First, you’ve got to be aware of your poor posture.
 How will you know?
 Well, that shooting pain in your back is one indicator.
 In addition to that, though, be conscious of how you sit when you sit, or how you stand when you stand.
 Consciously tell yourself to sit up straight!
 I can’t stress this point enough.
 If you’re looking for correction and longevity, conscious identification is step one.

-Acupuncture is also a great avenue to pursue.
-Reported by WebMD, Heinz Endres, MD, found that “Acupuncture represents a highly promising and effective treatment option for chronic back pain…Patients experienced not only reduced pain intensity, but also reported improvements in the disability that often results from back pain — and therefore in their quality of life.”
+Next, you may decide to go to a chiropractor or even get acupuncture.
+As reported by WebMD, Heinz Endres, MD, found that “Acupuncture represents a highly promising and effective treatment option for chronic back pain…Patients experienced not only reduced pain intensity, but also reported improvements in the disability that often results from back pain — and therefore in their quality of life.”

 First, repeat step one from above: BE CONSCIOUS.
 This is really the most important step.
 Really.
 Ask yourself right now, do I have proper posture?
-Stand in front of a mirror and try to identify that natural double ‘C’ or ‘S’ curve.
+Stand in front of a mirror and try to identify the spine’s natural double ‘C’ or ‘S’ curve.
 Evenly distribute your weight.
 You’ll probably feel taller.

 Next, if you really need the help, you may consider getting some devices to help facilitate proper posture.
 Countless companies offer something of the like – a posture belt or control brace.
 Surf around the web for a bit to find yours and talk to your doctor or chiropractor for recommendations.